angleman/statsd/README.md

 1. Install node.js
 2. Clone the project
-3. Create a config file from exampleConfig.js and put it somewhere
+3. Create a config file from `exampleConfig.js` and put it somewhere

-4. Start the Daemon
+Then start the daemon:

     node stats.js /path/to/config